Frequently Asked Dental Questions – Tulsa, OK

-Dr. Angie strives for perfection in the work she performs with our valued clients.
+Dr. Hammond strives for perfection in the work she performs with our valued clients.
 She continually invests her time in education and training so that our patients may experience dental care like never before.

 The recommendation from the American Dental Association is that teeth and gums receive professional care twice a year.
 Keeping with this timeline allows us to keep teeth safe from the buildup of tartar and plaque, something that cannot be accomplished even with the best brushing and flossing.